 Can there be an oversupply?

 The Office of Dietary Supplements and the DGE have not established a Tolerable Upper Intake Level (UL).
-The EFSA has also not set an official UL, but has only set an intake limit for food supplements.
-This limit is 250 mg/day, which is taken via a supplement in addition to the magnesium intake from food.7
+EFSA has also not established an official UL, but has only established an intake limit for dietary supplements.
+This limit is 250 mg/day taken through a supplement in addition to magnesium intake through food.7

-The limit of 250 mg/day for food supplements is also referred to as NOAEL: no adverse effect level.
-This means that from the limit of 250 mg/day health disadvantages can occur, but do not have to.
-Since the study did not measure magnesium intake from food, I find it rather less meaningful and you can listen to your body when supplementing magnesium.
+The limit of 250 mg/day for dietary supplements is also referred to as NOAEL: no adverse effect level.
+This means that from the limit of 250 mg/day health disadvantages may occur, but not necessarily.
+However, since the study did not measure magnesium intake from food, I find it rather less meaningful and you can listen to your body when supplementing magnesium.

 An oversupply of magnesium usually manifests itself in very soft stools and even diarrhea.
-So if you notice that your stool becomes very soft or even runny, you should reduce your magnesium intake.
-In extreme cases, this can lead to disorders of the central nervous system or cardiac arrhythmia.
+So if you notice that your stool becomes very soft or even liquid, you should take less magnesium.
+In extreme cases, this can lead to disorders of the central nervous system or cardiac arrhythmias.

 Tip: How you generally Prevent heart disease you can find out in the linked article.